tkonopka/circlize/README.md

 ## circlize with cascading style sheets

-A number of circlize functions now support css styling through Rcssplot.
+A number of circlize functions now support css styling through [Rcssplot](https://github.com/tkonopka/Rcssplot).
-The supported features are described in the 'Rcsscirclize' vignette.
+The supported features are described in the 'Rcsscirclize' vignette and in the Rcss.md.

-Other features such as high-level functions (e.g. histograms) and circos-specific functions (e.g. chords) are in progress.